 What Patients Can Expect with Oral Pathology

 A biopsy is an important step in determining the risk that a lesion may pose.
 However, removing a sample should not be the only goal of the surgery.
 Lesions are often benign, so the procedure should also focus on the patient’s long-term needs, such as the aesthetics and function of the mouth.

 If you have an unexplained lesion on your mouth, neck, or face, please contact Dr. Puterman for an examination.
-Bethesda and Washington, DC patients can schedule an appointment online or by phone at (301) 652-0939.
+Patients can schedule an appointment online or by phone at (301) 652-0939.